Service Learning in Action: Real life lessons from a School of Public Health Grants Class

 This past fall Meyerson taught H695: Acquiring and Managing Grants for Health & Human Services as a service learning course.
 Meyerson, who joined the faculty last year after almost two decades of public health practice, knew this was an important element of an MPH student’s education.It is one thing to learn how to put a grant together in theory, and quite another to do so in a busy organizational environment with competing priorities,said Meyerson.

 Twenty-two students worked on five grant teams; each paired with an Indiana organization to develop a funding proposal for submission in the next twelve months.
 Funders range the spectrum from a small rural cooperative to the Centers for Disease Control and Prevention.
-Organizations include Jubilee Health Care in Paoli, Indiana Youth Group, Planned Parenthood of Indiana, Indiana Minority Health Coalition and Positive Link.
+Organizations include Jubilee Health Care in Paoli, Indiana Youth Group, Planned Parenthood of Indiana and Kentucky, Indiana Minority Health Coalition and Positive Link.
 "Herein lies the service component of the learning," says Meyerson.
 "Students learn how to develop a grant in the field, and the outcome is a service to the organization.
 These organizations will have a stronger chance to receive funding for needed services."

 The participating organizations agree.
 "It's always with some trepidation that I enter into an important project with students," says Mary Byrne, Executive Director of the Indiana Youth Group, a statewide organization serving lesbian, gay, bisexual and transgender youth and their families.
 "My experience with these grant writing students has been wonderful.
 We had conference calls once a week, they sent me their questions and list of materials that they are going to need, and what I’ve gotten back so far has really been right on target.
 I’m very excited!
 Indiana Youth Group is a small agency and we just do not have the time to write grants…especially for programs that we dream of doing.
 This group of students is helping our dream of expanding our services and programming come true.”